data111a/Color_flipper/README.md

-this is my collor flipper project, you can use source code for anything and anytime.
+this is my color flipper project, you can use source code for anything and anytime.